ant-design/ant-design-pro-site/docs/mock-api.en-US.md

 ### Using Mock.js

-[Mock.js](http://mockjs.com/) is a popular mock library that can help to generate mock data, we can use it in `.roadhogrc.mock.js`.
+[Mock.js](http://mockjs.com/) is a popular mock library that can help to generate mock data.
+You can use any library you like along with umi to build mocking service.

 ```js
 import mockjs from 'mockjs';